CoderCohl/Project-Cyron/README.md

 ## Construction Philosophy

-Cyron is built on several non-traditional principles:
+Fusion is built on several non-traditional principles:

 ### 1. No Explicit Utility Claims
-Cyron does not promise functionality.
+Fusion does not promise functionality.
 Its value emerges from perception, coordination, and belief.

 ### 2. No Central Author
 While deployed by a human operator, authorship is intentionally blurred.
 The project treats AI output as first-class creative input.